saytamkenorh/turtlico/doc/reference_doc.rst

 ``NUMBER`` ...

-None
-====

-None is used to define a null value or no value at all.
-It is not the same as 0, False or an emtpy string.
-It is a datatype of its own (NoneType).

 Color (property or editable)
 ============================
 This icon represents a color.
 You can edit it by pressing F2.
 If no color is set it represents color property.